 "Daily Settlement Price" or "Settlement Price" means the official daily closing price for a Contract calculated each Business Day, as determined in accordance with Rule 906, and used for all open positions at the close of the daily settlement cycle.

-"Derivatives Clearing Organization" has the meaning attributed to such term by section 1a(9set forth in Section 1a(15) of the CEA.
+"Derivatives Clearing Organization" has the meaning set forth in Section 1a(15) of the CEA.